 Adjunct Senior Fellow

-Reza Aslan is adjunct senior fellow at the Council on Foreign Relations (CFR), where he is leading a roundtable series on religion in the Middle East.
+Carla Anne Robbins is an adjunct senior fellow at the Council on Foreign Relations (CFR), where she is leading a roundtable series on national security in an age of austerity.
+She is also clinical professor of national security studies at Baruch College's School of Public Affairs.

 For more information on the David Rockefeller Studies Program, contact: